 - Malicious Injury to Individuals or Their Property

-If the majority of your debts are non-dischargeable, bankruptcy might not be the right answer for you as you will have to pay them anyway.
+Even if the majority of your debts are non-dischargeable, bankruptcy provides a helpful way to repay those debts, and keeps the creditor from attempting to collect from you or sue you while you are attempting to pay that debt.
 Contact a reliable bankruptcy attorney to learn about your options.

 Get Proper Legal Assistance from Experienced Bankruptcy Lawyers